New Results on Nyldon Words and Nyldon-like Sets: Melan c on's Algorithm

 \begin{theorem}\cite{melancon} The conjugate and factorization versions of Melan\c{c}on's algorithm both work on any right Hall set. \end{theorem}

+The Nyldon words form a right Hall set, as explained in Sections 11 and 12 of \cite{nyldon}.
+By proving unique factorization, we have shown that all Nyldon-like sets are right Hall sets.
+Traditionally, Hall sets are defined as sets of binary trees rather than words.
+Melan\c{c}on's algorithm was originally described as a ``rewriting algorithm'' on sequences of Hall trees in \cite{melancon}.
+It turns out that in any Hall set, each binary tree corresponds to a unique word.
+So, we can alternatively define Hall sets as sets of words rather than trees, as above.
 Right Hall sets are discussed in \cite{melancon} and \cite{reutenauerhall} (where they are just referred to as Hall sets).
 Viennot sets are discussed in \cite{viennot}, where left Hall sets are referred to as Hall sets.
-The fact that the above three definitions are valid definitions for Hall sets and Viennot sets, which were originally defined differently by using binary trees, is due to Viennot \cite{viennot}.
+The fact that the above three definitions are valid definitions for Hall sets and Viennot sets, which were originally defined differently by using binary trees, is due to Viennot \cite[Proposition 1.8]{viennot}.
+Beware that certain authors may use the flipped version of $\prec$.
+Lyndon words form a Viennot set \cite[Example 54]{nyldon}.

-Note that Nyldon-like sets have the condition $fg \succ f \succ g$, while Viennot sets have the condition $f \succ fg \succ g$, whenever $f, g, fg \in H$ for a right Hall set $(H, \prec)$.
-Note that $fg \succ g$ and $f \succ g$ are guaranteed conditions for a right Hall set.
+Note that for a right Hall set $(H, \prec)$, whenever $f, g, fg \in H$, the conditions $fg \succ g$ and $f \succ g$ are guaranteed: the first by definition, and the second because otherwise $(f,g)$ would be a valid $H$-factorization of $fg$.
+Nyldon-like sets have the condition $fg \succ f \succ g$, while Viennot sets have the condition $f \succ fg \succ g$.
 So, Nyldon-like sets and Viennot sets can be thought of as opposite extremes with respect to the relation between $fg$ and $f$.

+Our method gives a way to generate a set of factorizations of the free monoid (the Nyldon-like sets) recursively without proceeding through trees first (as Hall sets are traditionally defined).
+To our knowledge, such a recursive method has not previously appeared in the literature.
+For example, Melan\c{c}on proves that his algorithm works on Hall sets, but does not give a way to generate such sets \cite{melancon}; Reutenauer explains a way to generate Hall sets recursively by making trees, rather than through the lens of unique factorization of words \cite{reutenauerhall}.
+Furthermore, the proof that our method works is quite elementary, but it relies on the Nyldon-like condition.
+We wonder whether our recursive method works for general right Hall sets, and if so, whether a similarly elementary proof can be found.

+\begin{question} Suppose we replace the condition $f \prec fg$ with $g \prec fg$ in the third condition of \cref{def:nyldonlike}.
+Is the resulting set a factorization of the free monoid $A^*$ (and therefore a right Hall set), i.e. is factorization unique?
+If so, is there an elementary proof (similar to Section 3)? \end{question}